 # Applying a load to the slab

-You can apply loads to individual elements, to elements with certain properties, or you can apply a grid load across all the elements on the plane.
-This section describes how to apply loads using property references.
+You can apply loads to members, elements or apply a grid load across all the elements on the plane.
+This section describes how to apply load to a list of members.

-Go to Explorer pane > Data > Loading > 2D element loading > Face loads
+Go to Explorer pane > Data > Loading > 2D entity loading > Face loads